ironblodz/tecprestige/wp-content/plugins/webtoffee-product-feed/README.txt

 No. The Product Feed for WooCommerce plugin lets you generate Google feed and you will have to upload it in the Google merchant center yourself.

-= How can I exclude specific products from syncing? =
+= How can I exclude specific products when using FB catalog sync? =

-You can use below code snippet on your active theme functions.php file or upgrade to the premium version to do so.
+You can use below code snippet on your active theme functions.php file.
 If you want the built-in feature you will have to upgrade to the premium version.

 `
 add_filter( 'wt_facebook_sync_products', 'modify_wt_facebook_sync_products', 10, 1 );